 Demetri Sevastopulo is Washington bureau chief for the Financial Times.
-He runs the FT bureau in the US capital and leads the FT’s coverage of the White House and the Trump administration.
+He runs the FT bureau in the US capital and leads the FT’s coverage of the White House, Trump administration and the 2020 presidential election.

 During his career, he has covered the Iraq and Afghan wars, terrorism, cyber security, Hurricane Katrina, North Korea, the South China Sea, the 2011 Japanese tsunami, Chinese relations with Japan and Southeast Asia, Chinese manufacturing and labour disputes, and Hong Kong’s Umbrella Revolution.
-Along the way, he has interviewed everyone from Chinese factory workers and Nebraska farmers to Donald Rumsfeld, Steve Bannon and President Donald Trump.
+Along the way, he has interviewed everyone from Chinese factory workers and Nebraska farmers to Donald Rumsfeld and President Donald Trump.

 Demetri began his career as a currency trader at Citibank in Japan, and later moved to Bloomberg News where he covered the Japanese economy.
 He has an MA in East Asian studies from Harvard University where he also taught Japanese and Chinese history to undergraduates.